Rounge-lab/Simulation-and-dimension-reduction-of-shotgun-metagenome-data/README.md

 # Simulation-and-dimension-reduction-of-shotgun-metagenome-data
-This repository contains all scripts, documents and information related to the master's thesis "Simulation and dimension reduction of shotgun metagenome data".
-The thesis is available at (coming later)
+This repository contains all scripts, documents and information related to the Master's thesis "Simulation and dimension reduction of shotgun metagenome data".
+The thesis is available at (coming later).

 ## Important Note on Sensitive Information